kallaway/100-days-of-code/log.md

 **Thoughts** Creating the basics layouts of the app.
 The goal is to have a working infrastructure so that I can add up to the app later (add UI / UX and the javascript parts).
 Started to add the basis of Localization

 **Link to work:** [Laravel Localization](https://laravel.com/docs/5.6/localization)

+### Day2: March 29, 2018

+**Today's Progress**: Still Bootstraping the project.

+**Thoughts**: I am starting to create the basis of the project logic.
+I've been learning and working with form request validation in Laravel.